Johan-Ruiz/anomaly-detection-topological-data-analysis/about.md

 title: About
 ---

+Graduate Math student and NPL enthusiastic.
+I'm currently studying about big data tools and its application to Language Processing.

+This website contains mostly my work about Topological Data Analysis.
+My CV

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>